Keyboard shortcuts

 Otherwise the parent process may exit before hotpath finishes the profiling report.

-CPU profiling with hotpath
+Using a Rust CPU profiler with hotpath

 You must build with debug symbols enabled in order to attribute CPU samples to instrumented functions.
 Symbols are included by default in debug profile builds. --release builds don’t include this info, so you should use a dedicated profile instead: